mmautner/simple_api/README.md

 []
 ```

-Don't forget that you must past a "Content-Type: application/json" header along
+Don't forget that you must pass a "Content-Type: application/json" header along with your request!
-w/ your request!